Have you ever heard people say they love Jesus but not the Bible? Here is an illustration of what I think about that statement.

 The reason we all liked Play-Doh as children is because we believed we could create anything we wanted.
 We’d mold, shape and bend.
 Plus, if we didn’t like how it was turning out we could pick everything up, roll it in a ball and start over.

 I believe this is the same reason why so many people love to talk about Jesus, but don’t actually read the Bible.
-In fact, we’ve all heard people say such things as, “I love Jesus, but I don’t like the Bible.
+In fact, we’ve all heard people say such things as, “I love Jesus, but not the Bible.
 I have a deep respect for Jesus, but I don’t agree with the Bible.”

 Is it possible that we are worshipping a Play-Doh Jesus?
 Meaning, the main reason we don’t have an issue with Jesus is because it’s a Jesus that we’ve created by our own imagination?
 We’ll shape, mold and bend him to be what we want him to be.
 Then the very moment that particular Play-Doh Jesus no longer appeases us, we just roll him up and start over; we create a different Jesus more to our liking.
 When we do this we are not worshipping the Jesus of the Bible, but rather, a “Jesus” that we’ve created in our own minds.